I wanted to

 a wicked one, between one serving God and one who has not served him?"
 (Mal.

-3:17,18) Permitting lies to be taught in His name, and that within his own temple by
+3:17,18) Permitting lies to be taught in His name, and that within his own temple, serves God's purpose

 in separating the righteous ones from the wicked ones—the righteous who "obey

-God as ruler rather than men," from the wicked who have been deceived by the
+God as ruler rather than men," from the wicked who are deceived by the

 said that everyone who does not belong within God's kingdom will at God's